vseryakov/backendjs/README.md

 options to the npm install, see above how to install the package.

 All nodes must have the same configuration, similar to the LRU cache otherwise some unexpected behaviour may happen.
-The config parameters `pub-host` and `sub-host` define where to publish messages and from where these messages can be retrieved.
-Both can be defined in the local config file or in the DNS, similar way as for LRU cache configuration.
-Also, same rules apply when a node sees itself in the list of hosts, for example if
+The config parameter `msg-host` defines where to publish messages and from where messages can be retrieved.
+Having more than one hosts listed will ensure better reliability of delivering messages but may result in message duplication in some cases when some servers are much slower than others for any reason.
-`pub-host` looks like tcp://node1:1234 and node1 is starting up, it will automatically starts the publish server, other nodes will be acting just as clients.

 ## Redis
-To configure the backend to use Redis for local cache set `pub-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the redis server.
+To configure the backend to use Redis for local cache set `msg-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the redis server.
 After that all cache requests will be directed to that redis server.
 The work flow itself is similar to nanomsg internal system, just instead of nanomsg sockets redis client is used.